sboesebeck/morphium/docs/poppydb.md

 replicated meta document, so a node elected primary while still mid-resync — after its local `admin.system.version` has been cleared for the resync but before the primary's snapshot has landed — sees no meta document and re-applies its own file regardless of version.
-This is possible because nothing currently stops such a node from winning the election in the first place — the vote's Raft log check is dead code (see [Replica Set Behavior](#replica-set-behavior-experimental) above), so a mid-resync node with an empty local log is exactly as electable as a fully caught-up peer.
-Pre-existing, tracked as a follow-up, not a property of the version gate itself.
+This is possible when such a node wins the election in the first place.
+Since 6.3.2 that is much
+harder: log-recency voting, PreVote and candidacy restraint (see [Replica Set Behavior](#replica-set-behavior-experimental) above) keep a mid-resync node with an empty local log out of elections rather than treating it as equally electable.
+The window is not provably gone in every interleaving, so the caveat stays documented - but it is no longer the wide-open door it was when the log check had no effect at all.

 **Rotation flow:** edit the file (bump `version`), roll out the new file to every node, then rolling-restart (or just let the next election re-run the leadership hook, in election mode).